olliephillips/facil/README.md

 - Use it myself
 - Maybe extend to include blog type copy

+## Why static websites?

+Amongst other things, speed, security and simple hosting requirements are key reasons for hosting static rather than dynamic pages.

 ## Did you know

 Did you know, 'facil' means 'easy' in Catalan?